Are you thinking about web design and wondering what’s the difference between a mobile website and a responsive website?

 Difference Between Mobile Website and Responsive Website Design

-This is because; some features do not fit in a smaller screen, thus, will not appear on the mobile website.
+This is because; some features do not fit on a smaller screen, and thus, will not appear on the mobile website.
 However, some mobile websites are well developed to have the entire features on the main site.

-More importantly, mobile website layout starts with a design that visitors can neatly view on tablet and Smartphone without any modifications.
 The layout aims at providing excellent mobile user experience and increasing mobile downloading speed.
-In addition, mobile site improves the site’s ranking on the Search Engine.
+In addition, a mobile site improves the site’s ranking on the Search Engine.

 Even though a mobile website looks good on mobile devices, they have glitches and might be difficult to navigate when viewed on devices with higher resolution.

 Responsive web design is tailoring a website to adapt to the size of the screen size of the site visitor.